 There are no legal or legislative requirements for a seller to give a buyer any warranties.
-However, a buyer will often require a seller to give it warranties in relation to the following matters:
+However, a buyer will often require a seller to give warranties in relation to the following matters:

-- (a) That the seller has not received any notices adverse to the seller's interest in the property; - (b) That no third party has any right or interest whatsoever, whether legal or equitable, in the property; - (c) That the property is not adversely affected by any encumbrances of which the seller is aware or which the seller could have ascertained on reasonable inquiry; other than those disclosed in the agreement, or which the buyer is aware of or could have ascertained on reasonable inspection of the property; - (d) For purchase subject to tenancies, that there are no changes in the terms and conditions of the tenancy; that the rental deposit (less any lawful deduction according to the terms of the tenancy agreement) shall be transferred to the purchaser upon completion, etc.; - (e) That the property is not subject to any litigation; - (f) Corporate matters (for share sale) relating to the incorporation status, proper filing of documents, payment of applicable taxes, etc.; - (g) Seller's capacity; and - (h) Other matters arising out of the due diligence enquiries.
+- That the seller has not received any notices adverse to the seller's interest in the property; - No third-party has any right or interest whatsoever, whether legal or equitable, in the property;

+- That the property is not adversely affected by any encumbrances of which the seller is aware or which the seller could have ascertained on reasonable inquiry other than those disclosed in the agreement, or which the buyer is aware of or could have ascertained on reasonable inspection of the property; - Tenancies, for example, that there is no change in the terms and conditions of the tenancy; that the rental deposit (less any lawful deduction according to the terms of the tenancy agreement) shall be transferred to the purchaser upon completion, etc.; - That the property is not subject to any litigation; - Corporate matters (for share sale); - Seller's capacity; and - Other matters arising out of the due diligence enquiries.